 Mr. Ward Connerly is the founder and president of the American Civil Rights Institute.
 As a former member of the University of California Board of Regents, Mr. Connerly led a series of successful efforts that resulted in the university’s discontinuation of race-based admissions in 1995 and California’s passage of Proposition 209 in 1996.
 In recent years, Mr. Connerly has contributed to various campaigns in the states of Washington, Michigan, Nebraska, Oklahoma, and Arizona to fight for equal protection of the laws and equal treatment of all residents in public education, public employment and public contracting.

 Dr. Gail Heriot is Professor of Law at University of California at San Diego and a member of the United States Commission on Civil Rights.
 Dr. Heriot was a key co-chair for the 1996 Proposition 209 Campaign and co-authored the official rebuttal to argument against Prop.
 209. She is a principled scholar and fierce defender of Prop.
 209 as well as the 1964 Civil Rights Act.
 Prior to becoming an academic, Heriot clerked for the honorable Seymour Simon on the Illinois Supreme Court and practiced at law firms in Chicago and Washington, DC.

-Co-Chair: Manuel Klausner
+Vice Chair: Manuel Klausner